markjaquith/wp-help/readme.txt

 = Why can't I reorder some docs using drag and drop? =

-Documents that come in via sync can only have their top level items sorted.
-The hierarchy within each top level item is locked.
+You cannot internally sort synced documents — just move the whole "chunk" of synced documents around..
 Also, if a local help document is the only document in its level, it won't get a drag handle, because there's nothing to reorder.
-Give it a subling, and you'll be able to order them how you like.
+Give it a sibling, and you'll be able to order them how you like.

 == Screenshots ==